Country Profile: Guyana

 Environment

-Guyana is rich in biodiversity, but it faces challenges such as water pollution and deforestation.
-The country is a party to various international environmental agreements aimed at protecting its natural resources.
+Guyana is rich in biodiversity but faces environmental challenges such as water pollution and deforestation.
+The country is committed to various international environmental agreements, including the Paris Agreement on climate change.

 - Carbon dioxide emissions: 2.639 million metric tonnes (2023 est.)